-Joe, a regular guide at the National Trust site at Sutton Hoo, has always been interested in Anglo-Saxon history and took to this project through his lifelong fascination with the sea and ships.
-Joe is a great researcher and spends hours trawling through important records to find the information needed to push the project forward.
-Joe was also responsible for bringing to light a copy of the ship’s original excavation drawing, which had been tucked away behind a door in the Ipswich Museum.
+Joe has always been interested in Anglo-Saxon history.
+He volunteers at the National Trust site at Sutton Hoo.
+Trained by the Sutton Hoo Society, he regularly gives guided tours there.
+He was drawn to this project through his lifelong fascination with the sea and ships.
+Before he was aware of other people’s interests, he explored the displacement and stability of the Sutton Hoo ship using the 1975 plans and a spreadsheet.
+He is a keen researcher and has spent hours trawling through important records to find the information needed to push the project forward.
+Joe was able to bring to light a copy of the ship’s original excavation drawing, which had been tucked away behind a door in the Ipswich Museum.

-Joe is a member of the Sutton Hoo Society, the National Trust, the Woodbridge Riverside Trust and the Adastral Park Sailing Club, nicely linking together a wealth of knowledge and experience.
-He has crewed on yachts, and took up dinghy sailing shortly before he retired in 2009 so is keen to see how the ship handles on the water.
+Joe had a brief rowing career at college, has crewed on yachts and took up dinghy sailing shortly before he retired in 2009.
+He is keen to see how the ship handles on the water.

-The building of this iconic ship attracts Joe through its power and simplicity, and as a source of endless speculation.
-He, like many others, believes that we have so much to learn from building the replica ship and has become a key member of the Ship’s Company team.
+This iconic ship attracts Joe through its power and simplicity, and as a source of endless speculation.
+He, like many others, believes that we have so much to learn from building and trialling the reconstruction, and has become a key member of the Ship’s Company team.